 Spending time upfront to narrow down your options will save you the time of reading proposals from agencies that do not meet your needs.

-5. Set up preliminary meetings with your shortlist in advance of the RFP
+5. Set up preliminary meetings with your pre-shortlist in advance of the RFP

 Once you have determined your initial shortlist of qualified agencies, we recommend reaching out to these agencies to set up preliminary meetings or conference calls with each one.
 This is an opportunity to continue the due diligence process and whittle down your shortlist even further.
 These meetings provide a forum to discuss your redesign project, seek input and recommendations and ask important questions that will influence your RFP.